 At the beginning of the ISR I2S_HANDLER(), the value of the GPIO pin is toggled providing a logic change each time an interrupt occurs.
 Within I2S_HANDLER(), the function i2s_rx() returns the current input sample read from the I2S peripheral.
 The data contained in variable audio_IN (a 32-bit signed integer, declared in audio.h) is then composed of 16 bits for the right channel and 16 bits for the left channel.
-To process each channel independently, the channels are separated in lines 13 and 14.
-Since this example program is a simple audio loop (i.e., samples read the from ADC are copied to the DAC), the left and right channel samples are packaged into variable audio_OUT and sent back to the I2S peripheral using the i2s_tx() function.
+To process each channel independently, the channels are separated in lines 12 and 13.
+Since this example program is a simple audio loop (i.e., samples read the from ADC are copied to the DAC), the left and right channel samples are packaged into variable audio_OUT (a 32-bit signed integer, declared in audio.h) and sent back to the I2S peripheral using the i2s_tx() function.